-You remind me of the verse about driving my Chevy to the levy, but the levy was dry.
-Or that you can't get blood from a stone.
+You remind me of the verse about driving my Chevy to the levee, but the levee was dry.
+Or that you can’t get blood from a stone.
 But can collectors get your money from a bank account?

-The caveats for these protections are that the funds must be direct deposited and remain in the account where they were deposited (any funds transferred to another account would not be protected).
-These protections aren't applicable if you owe the money to Uncle Sam or for back child support.
-You can call (800) 304-3107 to learn if you owe money to feds.
+The caveats for these protections are that the funds must be direct deposited and stay in the account where they were deposited.
+(Any funds transferred to another account would not be protected.)
+These protections aren’t applicable if you owe the money to Uncle Sam or for back child support.
+You can call (800) 304-3107 to find out whether you owe money to feds.

 Tara, they can only go to the well once with a single garnishment order.
-If the creditor came up short, he must request another garnishment order from the court to try again.
-But be aware, it is typically not difficult to obtain another garnishment order as long as the creditor can prove to the court the first order did not satisfy the debt owed.
-Consider the first garnishment a warning that it's time to take some action before it happens again.
+If the creditor came up short, he or she must request another garnishment order from the court to try again.
+But be aware, it is typically not hard to get another garnishment order as long as the creditor can prove to the court the first order did not satisfy the debt owed.
+Consider the first garnishment a warning that it’s time to take some action before it comes up again.

 Wondering how debt has affected your credit?
 Get a free credit score at myBankrate and find out.